okeeffed/developer-notes/manual/Kubernetes/Helm.md

 From here, you can directly install the helm chart using `helm install mychart/`.

+Using the default chart, there is a `nginx` configuration you then port forward and curl.

 ## 5.3 Setting up Helm Repo with S3